leinad85daniel/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory: is a script that move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty: is a script that delete the file betty from /tmp/my_first_directory rmdir /tmp/my_first_directory: is a script that delete the directory my_first_directroy from /tmp
+mv /tmp/betty /tmp/my_first_directory: is a script that move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty: is a script that delete the file betty from /tmp/my_first_directory rmdir /tmp/my_first_directory: is a script that delete the directory my_first_directroy from /tmp cd -: is a script that changes the working directory to the previous one.